-If you’ve maximized your wall space or just don’t have a lot, you may be looking to your ceiling as a great storage option.
+If you’ve maximized your wall space (read about some of the best ways to do that here) or just don’t have a lot, you may be looking to your ceiling as a great storage option.
 It is but there are a few things to consider.

 So how much weight can you hang from your garage ceiling?
 Regular garage ceiling joists of modern construction can generally support 50lb/sqft.
 If you have trusses or your joists are supporting more than just sheetrock or your garage is older this number could be significantly less.
 Remember to spread the load ACROSS your joists and not along them.
 Your joists are strongest closest to the wall and weaker towards the middle.
 Also important is that metal joists will not support the same weight as wood.
 Many manufacturers do not recommend using their products with metal studs or joists.